kur-archive/brook-server-script/readme.md

 ## WANNING

-In WS Service protocol , unsupport multiple users and ports, only support `ONE USER && ONE PROT`.
+In websocket protocol , it will only support `ONE USER && ONE PROT`.

 ## How to use